Mirror of the Times: Dissolution

 Gibbs moved to British Columbia in 1858, and Townsend moved to New York around the same time.
 Gibbs became the first black judge in the United States, and Townsend became a secretary in the French diplomatic mission in Haiti.
 The paper likely dissolved that year.
-According to historians James A. Fisher and Philip M. Montesano, it was the first African American newspaper in the state, and Snorgrass writes that it was the first on the West Coast.
+According to historians James A. Fisher and Philip M. Montesano, it was the first African American newspaper in the state, and Snorgrass writes that it was the first in the entirety of the West Coast.
 By 1973, only two issues – August 1857 and December 1857 – had been located.
 It was succeeded by the Pacific Appeal, another African American newspaper in San Francisco.